felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/pulling-menu.md

 The categories in a HubRise catalog are mapped one-to-one to categories of products on Just Eat.
 The order in which categories and products appear on HubRise is maintained on Just Eat.

-For every category, the following HubRise fields are pushed to Just Eat:
+For every category, the following HubRise fields are pulled into Just Eat:
 - `name`: The name of the category
 - `description`: The description of the category